OWASP/raider/docs/dev/plugins.rst

 .. autoclass:: Header
    :members:

 File
 ++++

-Use the File plugin to set a plugin’s value to the contents of a file.
-The File plugin type comes with the benefit of a built-in method for substituting strings in the file content.
-This allows the user to quickly automate the manipulation of web elements such as scripts or data tables, as well as any other arbitrary file contents.
+The File plugin sets the plugin's value to the contents of a provided file and allows string substitution within the content.

 Example: